vandetho/symflowbuilder/README.md

   that allows users to define the form fields and their types, which are then used to generate the form configuration for the workflow.
   This feature is particularly useful for developers who are not familiar with Symfony's form configuration syntax.

+## Technologies Used:
+* **Next.js**: The frontend of the platform is built using Next.js, a React framework that provides server-side rendering and other performance optimizations.
+* **Tailwind CSS**: The UI components are styled using Tailwind CSS, a utility-first CSS framework that allows for rapid UI development.
+* **React Flow**: The drag-and-drop interface is powered by React Flow, a library that provides a flexible and customizable flowchart component.

+## Future Enhancements:
+* **User Authentication**: Implementing user authentication and user-specific workflows.
+* **Workflow Versioning**: Adding support for versioning of workflows.
+* **Export to Other Formats**: Supporting export to other formats such as XML and JSON.
+* **Possibility to link workflows to Symfony Applications**: Enabling the platform to link workflows to specific Symfony applications, allowing for seamless integration with Symfony projects and modify the workflow directly from the platform.